What is React Native

 React Native uses native UI elements to enable delivering a native user experience, something that hybrid web frameworks struggle to achieve.
 This is particularly evident with animations and form inputs.

 Because React Native allows a vast amount of code sharing between web, iOS, and Android platforms the amount of code and resources required to develop cross-platform should decrease.
 More importantly, you will not necessarily need specific mobile application developers as your developers will be able to work on all target devices with the same familiar web technologies.

 Getting started with React Native

 The quickest and easiest way to get started with React Native is via the expo cli.
 Expo is a toolchain built around React Native allowing you to get started quickly without needing to set up Xcode or Android studio. allows you to get up and running in minutes and provides access to a large number of device APIs and useful packages to build an application.
 To do so, simply run:

-This will install the Expo cli, initialise a project and start the development server.
-All you need to do now is make changes in your favourite IDE and see them reflected on your simulator or mobile device.
+This will install the Expo cli, initialize a project and start the development server.
+All you need to do now is make changes in your favorite IDE and see them reflected on your simulator or mobile device.
 The main drawback of using expo is that you are not able to use any custom native modules which are not provided by the expo client app.

 Using react-native cli

 Assuming you already have Xcode and/or Android studio installed, you can create an initial React Native application by running: